|Coordinates:||10.4544 N 78.7247 E (mistake up to 200 m)|

-To the south from Arivar-Koil there are Tamil inscriptions from 7th - 13th century AD.
+- To the south from Arivar-Koil there are Tamil inscriptions from the 7th - 13th century AD.
 Written sources mention 7 inscriptions, nowadays 2 could be fouond.

 There are many more ancient monuments around the hill from more ancient past - megalithic burial urns, stone circles, cairns, dolmens, cists from the Iron Age, called mudu-makkal-thaazhi.
 These monuments are located mainly to the south-west from the hill.